codingcris/LS180-Database-Foundations/Notes/Intro-to-SQL.md

 ### Group By
 	Allows for the grouping of data by some data in some column or the results of a function.

-   * Ex: * Groups the data by the values in the enabled column and returns the counts of both groups*
+   * Ex: * Groups the data by the values in enabled column and returns the counts of both groups*
 ```
 sql_book=# SELECT enabled, count(id) FROM users GROUP BY enabled;
  enabled | count